 - Simple booking process with functional website, a small booking fee of 1-3% on each ticket

 - Good customer service

-If you are travelling in France and have flexible dates you can compare dates on OUI.sncf (but we’d still purchase on Trainline).
+If you are travelling in France and have flexible dates you can compare dates on OUI.sncf (and avoid Trainline’s small booking fee).

-Wondering what to take?
+Wondering what to take for your trip?
 We’ve got a full guide to what to pack for European train travel as well.

 Thanks for reading, and for going minimalist.
 Where possible, this site contains automatically monetized affiliate links.
 Your use of the links when you shop doesn’t cost you any extra, and hopefully generates a bit of revenue for us to keep our research/travel/language-learning projects going.
 So thanks also in advance for your support.